 Trends and opportunities

-The growing market can be attributed to a number of key population trends such as a rapidly ageing society, an increase in lifestyle related health issues and a strong interest in health and beauty.
+The growth in the Japanese market for health and functional foods can be attributed to a number of key population trends including the rapidly ageing society, an increase in lifestyle related health issues and a strong interest in health and beauty.

-Major contributors to recent growth in the market are products said to prevent disease, boost immunity or enhance skin beauty and those labelled with Food for Specified Health Use (FOSHU).
+Major contributors to this recent market growth include products for intestinal regulation, lifestyle disease prevention, nutritional value, bone and joint support, dietary management, skin and beauty enhancement, and those labelled with Food for Specified Health Use (FOSHU).

 Examples of these products include: